ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 Images
 ------

-** Please make sure to add your images under the GPL3 as well. **
+**Please make sure to add your images under the GPL3 as well.**

-PNG is the preferred format for screenshots, as it's not subject to compression artifacts the way JPG is.
+**PNG** is the preferred format for screenshots, as it's not subject to compression artifacts the way JPG is.
 JPG is fine too, though, if the quality is high enough (Compression of 90% or better).
 Clarity is the priority, not file size.

-Animated GIFS are not suitable as screenshots, because the animated component is only visible when the docs are viewed in web form.
+Animated GIFs are not suitable as screenshots, because the animated component is only visible when the docs are viewed in web form.
 Also the quality and/or file size ratio tends to be abysmal and thus multi-megabyte GIFs can take forever to download and start animating.
 They are however suitable as alternative to Video.

-Images should be 696px wide at their maximum.
+Images should be **696px wide** at their **maximum**.
 The page layout has a width cap that makes it the effective maximum width for images.
 For this reason 4:3 pictures are preferred over widescreen.
 Images should be whatever shape they need to be in order to show the necessary information, there is no fixed aspect.